WenniAlexander/Website/README.md

     ---

 Then make a folder with the category ID in the _posts directory, and create a post using the instructions above using your new category ID.

+### Running the site

+In the folder, just run:

+    jekyll serve

+Then, you will be able to view the site at [http://localhost:4000](http://localhost:4000)